 Japan’s Private Banks

-Despite many private banks around the world recognising the risks associated with climate change, Japan’s big banks are going against this trend.
+Despite many private banks around the world recognising the risks associated with climate change, Japan’s big banks such as Mizuho Financial Group (Mizuho), Mitsubishi UFJ Financial Group (MUFG) and Sumitomo Mitsui Financial Group (SMBC Group)are still going against this trend.

-In order for the world to achieve the Paris Agreement goal of limiting global temperature rise to 1.5 degrees celsius, the banking sector must stop funding any new coal plants.
-Yet Japanese banks are still making money from coal, which is the most carbon-polluting fuel.
+In order for the world to achieve the Paris Agreement goal of limiting global temperature rise to 1.5 degrees celsius, the banking sector must stop funding any new coal plant.
+Yet Japanese banks are still actively supporting coal, which is the most carbon-polluting fuel.

-Some small steps have been taken, but more must be done.
-In 2018, Mizuho, MUFG and SMBC published policies suggesting a decrease in coal funding.
-But these policies are riddled with loopholes and leave the door wide open for continuing to invest in so-called “highly efficient” coal plants which will still wreck the climate.
+Small steps have been taken by these banks but more must be done.
+In 2018, all three banks published policies in coal funding and in 2019, MUFG and Mizuho revised their coal policies again.
+Nevertheless, these policies are riddled with loopholes and leave the door wide open for continuing to invest in so-called “highly efficient” coal plants which will still wreck the climate.

 Banks locking developing

 Japanese banks are backing coal power plants in countries such as Indonesia and Vietnam, as well as supporting coal mining in Australia.

 Scientists have shown this having deadly consequences.
 A study conducted by a Harvard University team has estimated approximately 70,000 people in Southeast Asian countries will face premature death annually just from the air pollution from coal expansion by 2030.